Customers can be a fickle bunch, but there is no better indicator of a successful business than measuring the number of repeat customers.

 This requires a different way of working.

-What seems to be the hardest shift for management is the acceptance that many elements of business and customer behaviour is unpredictable.
-Traditional management assumes that business is predictable and much of the processes we take for granted are built on this belief.
+What seems to be the hardest shift for management is the acceptance that many elements of business and customer behaviour are unpredictable.
+Traditional management assumes that business is predictable and many of the processes we take for granted are built on this belief.

 Surviving and thriving in this unpredictable marketplace requires a different set of skills.
 Managers need to shift their mindset on a number of different fronts and upskill in topics that they may not have explored before.

 The most common mindset shifts that we see managers struggling with are:

 - Accepting that much of product delivery is unpredictable in the medium and long term.

 - Moving from an expert, (needs to know everything and have everything proven) mindset to a facilitative, coaching, and growth mindset.

 - Shifting from delivering something on time, without even measuring its effectiveness, to iterating towards real business outcomes.